JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 Looks good, doesn't it ?
 Every time we want to implement a new wrapper, we only have to code 4 operators and make our class inherit from simd_vector, and all overloads will be generated for free!

-Just one remark before we continue with comparison operators ; if you have noticed, the base class simd_vector defines a type named value_type, depending on the nature of the inheriting class (float for vector4f, double for vector2d, ...).
+Just one remark before we continue with comparison operators; if you have noticed, the base class simd_vector defines a type named value_type, depending on the nature of the inheriting class (float for vector4f, double for vector2d, ...).
 However, this type is not defined by the inheriting class, but by a traits class instead.
-This is a CRTP constraint : you can access the inheriting class as long the compiler doesn't instantiate the code; if you call a method defined in the inheriting class, the compiler will assume it exists until it has to instantiate the code.
+This is a constraint of the CRTP pattern: you can access the inheriting class as long the compiler doesn't instantiate the code; if you call a method defined in the inheriting class, the compiler will assume it exists until it has to instantiate the code.
 But type resolution is different and you have to define it out of the inheriting class.
 This is one reason for the existence of the simd_vector_traits class.
 Other reasons will be discussed in a later section.
-Note the class containing the type definition doesn't have to be fully defined at this point : a simple forward declaration is sufficient.
+Note the class containing the type definition doesn't have to be fully defined at this point: a simple forward declaration is sufficient.

 **EDIT 20/11/2014:** it seems the CRTP layer introduces a slight overhead (at least with GCC), see this [article](http://jmabille.github.io/blog/2014/11/20/performance-considerations-about-simd-wrappers/) for more